- Addiction & recovery

 To get started with your recovery journey today, reach out and learn more about how Eleanor Health can help.

 We provide treatment services for adults with alcohol, opioid, and other substance use disorders.
-We are currently located in Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, and Washington.
+We are currently located in Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, Texas, and Washington.

 Recovery for life.